 If you don’t want to jeopardize personal property in order to obtain financing, unsecured loans provide up to $150,000 without any collateral.
 Unsecured loans work like small business credit cards, consisting of multiple lines of revolving credit that can be used and paid back as needed.
 But instead of relying on collateral, lenders look at your creditworthiness to secure the loan.
-As such, a high credit score and solid borrowing history is necessary.
+As such, a high credit score and solid borrowing history are necessary.

-Unsecured loans have no use-of-proceeds requirements, so the funds can be used for your first franchise location or subsequent units.
+Unsecured loans have no use-of-proceeds requirements so that the funds can be used for your first franchise location or subsequent units.
 It’s important to note that this type of loan shows up as revolving credit on one’s credit report and can have a meaningful impact on a credit score, especially if payments are not made on time.
 For that reason, we recommend using unsecured loans as a last resort and only as a short-term financing solution.

 Unsecured Loan Eligibility Requirements